 Production: Archaeology of an NFT

-Although not everyone agrees, a recent slate of articles suggests that the NFT economy has been transformative for creators.
+A recent slate of articles suggests that the NFT economy has been transformative for creators.
 As Nancy Zastudil writes in the arts magazine Hyperallergic, “Artists are using NFTs to operate outside of conventional art-world models.”
 They’re leveraging the blockchain to reach new buyers and set more equitable conditions for the sale of their works.
 Rebekah Bastian contends in Forbes that the marketplace holds great potential for diversity, equity, and inclusion.
 A case in point is that NFTs extend beyond the economies of North America and Europe, as Fikayo Owoeye and Nneka Chile report on African artists adopting NFTs for their strong financial returns.

 Indeed, if nothing else, the space has been lucrative.
 The digital artist Beeple, in likely the highest-profile example to date, sold a mosaic of images from his long-running Everydays series for $69 million, and NBA Top Shot has released thousands of collectible basketball highlights generating over half a billion dollars.